uc-cdis/tube/README.md

 2. Pre-computing all necessary fields of an index
 3. Add extra/redundant key from parent node to children nodes to reduce the times of joining nodes.

-We choose the later two approach to implement in `Tube`.
+We choose the later two approaches to implement in `Tube`.
 They are implemented as two mapping syntax.
  1. `aggregation` allows to pre-compute and integrate data from multiple nodes in original dataset to an individual one in the target dataset.
  2. `injection` allows to embed some fields in high level node to lower level nodes to reduce the time doing joining.